Isaiah Thomas Net Worth

 Conclusion

-On February 7, 1989, Tina and James welcomed a son named Thomas into the world in Tacoma, Washington.
-He was given the name Isiah Thomas in honor of the late basketball great.
-Thomas first attended South Kent School in Connecticut before transferring to Curtis Senior High School in Washington.
-In 2008, he was regarded as one of the best point guards in the country.
+Born on February 7, 1989, in Tacoma, Washington, Isaiah Thomas was named in honor of the late basketball legend Isiah Thomas.
+He initially attended South Kent School in Connecticut before transferring to Curtis Senior High School in Washington.
+In 2008, Thomas gained recognition as one of the top point guards in the country, displaying his talent and potential at a young age.